MarianaNarvaez/weather/README.md

 ## Run the script

+    ```bash
-    ```python weather.py
+    python weather.py

 The default coordinates are set to lat=4.0, lon=-10.0.
 You can modify these inside the main() function.

 ## Output